 There are a slew of planet friendly face cleansing alternatives.
 You can even use straight up coconut oil to clean your face.

-I like Clarity MD when I need a good cleaning and some acne fighting machinery.
-It’s great because the ingredients are natural, organic and Peta certified vegan – and they’re from the Babchi plant and active Chamomile Extract.
-It’s even better when doubled powered with their Konjac sponge.
+Seoulfull’s Microdermbrasion Bamboo Face Polish is fabulous when you need a good cleaning and some acne fighting machinery.
+It’s great because the ingredients are natural, plant based and vegan – and the exfoliation leaves you dewy and refreshed.

 6. PLANT A TREE — OR BETTER YET….YOUR OWN GARDEN!